Finding the perfect home for our animals means also finding the perfect match for adopters.

-The Capital Area Humane Society takes pride in the quality of care provided to the animals.
+The Columbus Humane Society takes pride in the quality of care provided to the animals.
 The shelter is a clean, bright happy place.

 You can walk through the adoption area to meet animals looking for a new loving home.
 Our Customer Care team and volunteer matchmakers will assist you with spending some up close and personal time with animals you would like to meet.